hananeouhammouch/MlOps-AzureML/README.md

  **Step 5: Consume the deployed model using Swagger**

-  1. Where we start by downloading the swagger.json file associated with the deployed model endpoints and place it in the same folder as the swagger. sh and the server.py(Provided)
+  1. Where we start by downloading the swagger.json file associated with the deployed model endpoints and place it in the same folder as the swagger.sh and the server.py(Provided)

    ![Swagger-json]( Swagger-jason.png " Swagger-json")

-  2. We next execute the provided swagger. sh to download the latest container and lunch Swagger
+  2. We next execute the provided swagger.sh to download the latest container and lunch Swagger

    ![swagger-default-page]( swagger-default-page.PNG " swagger-default-page.PNG")